 Meetings of the Board of Corporate Auditors are held monthly in principle, and Corporate Auditors share information and exchange their views there.
 The Corporate Auditors will endeavor to improve the effectiveness of their audits through expanding their knowledge about the business of the Company.
 For this purpose, the Corporate Auditors take various measures, such as the attending at the budget meeting and periodically questioning Directors and/or Executive Officers about their duties and issues to be handled by them.

-The Company intends to strengthen the function of auditing by electing a certified public accountant and an attorney as Outside Corporate Auditors.
+The Company intends to strengthen the function of auditing by electing 2 Outside Corporate Auditors.
+One of them is an attorney, and the other is a certified public accountant and certified public tax accountant.
 The Outside Corporate Auditors perform their audits independently and based on their professional viewpoints.
 Employees who belong to the Administrative Division shall assist Corporate Auditors in their duties as the need arises, and deliver necessary information to Corporate Auditors appropriately.

 The Company has elected KPMG AZSA LLC as its Accounting Independent Auditor to perform the accounting audit and has executed an auditing contract with it.
 The Company undergoes in KPMG AZSA LLC’s audit under the Companies Act and the Financial Instruments and Exchange Act.